datlife/jetson-car/setup/README.md

 **1.b.
 What do you need to to?**
 * Create a custom kernel name (e.g `4.4.0-jetson-car-1.0`) in
-* Click `Ctrl F` to enable the following two Modules.
+* Press `Ctrl F` to enable the following two Modules.
 * Enable `USB CH341` chipset
 * Enable `USB CDC ACM SUPPORT` to allow detect Teensy and IMU Driver